 With 36 states under my belt and summer break for schools looming, I decided to spend the summer in Colorado exploring around the Rocky Mountains.
-After heading up towards Boulder, I met up with the newest member of the Green Footprints team!
-Katlyn will be helping me finish out the project and coordinate programs for the remaining states, spreading our message of sustainability.
 Thanks to the generous donation from the New Mexico University’s John T. Harrington Forestry Research Center, on the way up to Colorado I routed through Mora, NM to pick up 50 Douglas Fir seedlings.
 I immediately contacted a number of different schools throughout northeastern Colorado, but with only a few days of classes left, nothing seemed to pan out.
-Fortunately, Katlyn had the idea to plant the little conifers on a piece of family owned property near Salida, Colorado; native to the high-altitude climate of the Rocky Mountains, this was the perfect habitat for the Douglas Firs, and in no time we had planted them among the beautiful Aspen and Pine dominated landscape.
+The little conifers ended up getting planted near Salida, Colorado; native to the high-altitude climate of the Rocky Mountains, this was the perfect habitat for the Douglas Firs, and in no time I had planted them among the beautiful Aspen and Pine dominated landscape.

 Our next stop was one of the most peculiar geographic anomalies I have ever experienced.
 Traveling across the vast plains of the San Luis Valley at the base of the Sangre de Cristo mountain range, just east of the town of Alamosa, an enormous sand desert rises up off the plains.
 The giant expanse of dunes is like something straight out of an Arabian desert, carried there by wind blowing sand from deposits of the Rio Grande before being intercepted by the peaks of the Sangre de Cristos.
 The dunes are pretty awkward to hike up, but incredibly fun to surf down on sand boards.